← All workflows

 • Extract and preserve binding corporate admissions for summary judgment

-• Create post-deposition contradiction logs and follow-up action items
+• Create post-deposition contradiction logs and follow-up action plans

 Required documents